bioinformatics-centre/AsmVar/README.md

 __Last Version         :__ 2014-05-30                                          <br/>

 1. Overview
-2. How to use SoapAsmvar
+2. How to use Asmvar
 3. Speed and Memory required
 4. Install the software
 5. Run the software